-Due to length, some additional aspects of our analysis are presented separately.
-A detailed analysis of two-dimensional radial vs. rotational velocity distribution $(v_R - v\phi)$ for nearby main-sequence M stars as a function of distance from the plane, Z, is presented by Kowalski et al. (in prep.).
-Using a sample of several million stars, they find that the $v_R - v{\phi}$ distribution can be described by a sum of two Gaussians with parameters similar to those expected in the traditional thin and thick disk; however, they also find that the relative normalization of the two gaussian components does not vary by more than 0.05 from their median values of 0.65 and 0.35, as Z increases from $\sim 200$ pc to $\sim 1.5$ kpc.
-In contrast, using stellar counts, J08 measure a change of the thick-to-disk normalization from 0.15:0.85 to 0.65:0.35 in the same Z range.
-A comparison of SDSS metallicity and kinematic distributions with N-body simulations from Roškar et al. (2008) is presented in Loebman et al. (in prep).
+Due to length constraints, some additional aspects of our analysis are presented separately.
+A detailed analysis of the two-dimensional radial vs. rotational velocity distribution $(v_R - v{\phi})$ for nearby main-sequence M stars as a function of distance from the Galactic plane, Z, is presented by Kowalski et al. (in prep.).
+Using a sample of several million stars, they find that the $v_R - v{\phi}$ distribution can be described by a sum of two Gaussians with parameters similar to those expected to apply to the traditional thin- and thick-disk components; however, they also find that the relative normalization of the two Gaussian components does not vary by more than 0.05 from their median values of 0.65and 0.35, as Z increases from ~ 200 pc to ~ 1.5 kpc.
+In contrast, using stellar counts, J08 measure a change of the thick-to-thin disk normalization from 0.15:0.85 to 0.65:0.35 in the same Z range.
+A comparison of the observed SDSS metallicity and kinematic distributions with N-body simulations from Roškar et al. (2008) is presented in Loebman et al. (in prep).
 For initial results see Loebman et al. (2008).
-These models indicate that the unexpected absence of a velocity-metallicity correlation at the thin/thick disk boundary pointed out by I08 may be due to a combination of strong vertical age gradient and radial migration of stars.
+These simulations indicate that the unexpected absence of a velocity-metallicity correlation at the thin/thick disk boundary pointed out by I08 may be due to a combination of a strong vertical age gradient and the possible radial migration of disk stars.
 It is plausible that the same mechanism may be related to the puzzling Kowalski et al. result.